orly-o/orly-o.github.io/_posts/2025-04-28-first-post.md

 ![Pysch Sheets](/images/Picture1.png)

 There is somewhat of a structure and columns, but one thing missing is the event.
-I see it at the beginning of each event, but I will need to create a new column for each event so I know which event the entries belong to.
+I see it at the beginning of each event, but I will need to create a new column so I know which event the entries belong to.

 There is also a split between qualified and invited athletes per event.
 Athletes have to qualify for championships based on standards set using results from the previous year.